From Hodge theory for tame functions to Ehrhart theory for polytopes: Sabbah's mixed Hodge structures and Ehrhart theory

 for $m\geq 1$.
 Because $L_{P}^0 (m)-L_{P}^0 (m-1)$ is equal to the number of lattice points on $\partial (mP)$, we finally get, for $m\geq 1$,

 where $P^{\circ}$ denotes the interior of $P$.
 This is the classical Ehrhart reciprocity.

-More generally, and via Theorem \ref{theo:Descrfpq}, the polynomials $L_{\psi}^{\alpha}$ correspond (up to a shift) to the weighted Ehrhart polynomials $f_k^{0}$ defined in \cite{Stapledon}.
-In this setting, our Theorem \ref{theo:EhrRecipAlpha} corresponds to the ``Weighted Ehrhart Reciprocity'' given by Theorem 3.7 of {\em loc. cit.}\\
+More generally, and via Theorem \ref{theo:ThetaEgalDelta}, the polynomials $L_{\psi}^{\alpha}$ correspond (up to a shift) to the weighted Ehrhart polynomials $f_k^{0}$ defined in \cite{Stapledon}.
+In this setting, our Theorem \ref{theo:EhrReciprocity} corresponds to the ``Weighted Ehrhart Reciprocity'' given by Theorem 3.7 of {\em loc. cit.}\\

-{\em Coefficients and roots.} The results in Section \ref{sec:CoeffRoots}, when applied to Laurent polynomials, agree with well-known facts in combinatorics (the basics can be found in \cite{BeckRobbins}): the study of the distribution of coefficients and roots of Ehrhart polynomials still motivates a lot of work (see for instance \cite{BDDPS}, \cite{BHW}...).
+{\em Coefficients and roots.} The results in Section \ref{sec:CoeffRoots}, when applied to Laurent polynomials, agree with well-known facts in combinatorics (the basics can be found in \cite{BeckRobbins}, see also \cite{BDDPS}, \cite{BHW}...).
 In this setting, condition (CL) for Ehrhart polynomials of reflexive polytopes is analyzed in details in \cite{HHK}, where a complete list of references about the subject is also given.\\

-{\em Free sums of reflexive polytopes.} If $P$ and $Q$ are reflexive polytopes, it is shown in \cite{Braun} that
+{\em Free sums of polytopes.} If $P$ is a reflexive polytope and $Q$ is a polytope containing the origin as an interior point, it is shown in \cite{Braun} that

-where $P\oplus Q$ denotes the free sum of the two polytopes and $\Ehr_{L}$ denotes the Ehrhart series of the polytope $L$.
+where $P\oplus Q$ denotes the free sum of the polytopes $P$ and $Q$.
 This is what gives Theorem \ref{theo:ThomSeb} when applied to convenient and nondegenerate Laurent polynomials with simplicial Newton polytopes $P$ and $Q$.\\